Kong/docs.konghq.com/app/_src/gateway/key-concepts/routes/index.md

 release 3.0, {{site.base_gateway}} introduced a new router that can be running in two modes, the `traditional_compat` mode, which is configured like prior releases, and the `expressions` mode which uses a new configuration scheme.
-It is recommended new deployments to use the expressions router as it is more powerful and expressive.
+It is recommended that new deployments use the expressions router as it is more powerful and expressive.

 The default mode of the router is `traditional_compat` and the